-Pharmacy Technician Schools in Louisville, KY
+Pharmacy Technician Programs in Louisville, KY

 Driven by both an aging population and the COVID-19 pandemic, which has seen pharmacies at the forefront of testing and vaccination efforts, the demand for pharmacy technicians is increasing across the nation.
 This is certainly the case in Kentucky, and its largest city, Louisville.